 The Reporting Limit for most sediment samples is expected to convert to around 0.5 to 2 μg/kg (ng/g) dry weight depending on how wet the sample is, when the sample is dried prior to analysis the dry weight reporting limits are usually 0.33-0.4 μg/kg, or ng/g.

-Please call or email us at the lab for project cost quotes and any questions!
+Please call or email us at the lab for project-specific quotes and any questions!